 How to Practice the Charismatic Leadership Style

-Becoming as great of a charismatic leader as Churchill, King, and Winfrey might seem like an impossible feat.
+Becoming just like transformational leaders like Churchill, King, and Winfrey might seem like an impossible feat.
 However, being charismatic doesn’t require being born with an extraordinary gift of charm and likeability.
-More important is practicing daily actions that will make people perceive you as an inspirational, engaging, influential leader.
+More important is following the best practices that will make people perceive you as an inspirational, engaging, influential leader.
 Follow the steps listed below to learn more about how to do this.

 1. Have a Clear Vision